Discendi-Studiosus/Discendi-Studiosus.github.io/_posts/2019-06-05-ProgressReport1.md

 ---
 layout: post
-title: Day 1: Progress Report
+title: Blogging Like a Hacker
 ---

 ### Summary:

 Today, I devoted approximately 2.5 hours to language study.
 I was planning to spend more time on it but alas (it being the first day) I underestimated how long it would take to actualize my other plans.
 Starting from tomorrow, I will make to dedicate at least 4 hours per day to expanding my classics knowledge.
 Nevertheless, I was able to make some important first steps.